ecmwf/atlas-orca/README.md

 Requirements:
 -------------
-- atlas 0.22.0 or greater
+- atlas 0.24.0 or greater
-- git lfs

-NOTE!
-Before cloning this repository, make sure git is recent enough to support git lfs,
-      and you have executed at least once for your user account

-    git lfs install
+Optional:
+- NetCDF, in order to generate new ORCA grid data files (see tool atlas-orca-convert)

 Use:
 ----